sanguis/sanguis.github.io/_posts/2017-12-15-Mobbing-the-Koans.md

 ## Setup

-Idealely there will be no tables other then a shared laptop and a screen for eveyone to see.
+Ideally there will be no tables other then a shared laptop and a screen for everyone to see.
 On the scree you will have your koans work along and current mobbing rules rules.

-If a tabless area can not be found then a wireless keyboard and mouse is a nice thing to pass around the table.
+If a tableless area can not be found then a wireless keyboard and mouse is a nice thing to pass around the table.

 ## Rotation

 In a working mob session rotation will be based on time, in a koans session rotation is based on task or when ever the _moberator_ indicates a need for rotation.

-## Mini Retos.
+## Mini Retros.

-After evry few tests steps it is good to stop and ask:
+After every few tests steps it is good to stop and ask:
 What have we learned:

 * About he code